 Steering: Loose Tie Rods

-A. The tie rods ball stud can wear in its socket resulting in excessive free play and changes in toe.
+A. The tie rods ball stud can wear in its socket resulting in excessive free play and changes in the toe.
 Raise the vehicle and rock the sides of the tire back and forth to check for loose tie rod ends.

 B. A loose tie rod sleeve can be dangerous.
-Use a special tie rod tool when turning the sleeve on parallel linkage systems to prevent any damage.
+Use a tie rod tool when turning the sleeve on parallel linkage systems to prevent any damage.